-- Rulers one per student or for each table to share - Black permanent or washable markers one per student or for each table to share - Blank white sheets of paper, half sheet or full size one per student - Pipe cleaners -- any color, miscellaneous lengths are fine - · Scissors one per student or for each table to share - (Recommended) Small desk or table lamp for extra light - Student laptops or chromebooks connected to Internet - Teacher device to take photos with OR a scanner
+- Pencils one per student - Rulers one per student or for each table to share - Black permanent or washable markers one per student or for each table to share - Blank white sheets of paper, half sheet or full size one per student - Pipe cleaners -- any color, miscellaneous lengths are fine - Scissors one per student or for each table to share - Student laptops or Chromebooks connected to Internet - Teacher device to take photos with OR a scanner

-Educator Set-Up:
+Educator Set Up:

 Prior to the activity, set up a simple "photography station" in a clear, well-lit area on your desk.
 Use natural light, or supplement with a desk lamp to ensure the area is free of shadows.
 (If you have time, try converting a test photo to a .svg to check for shadow lines.)
-Have a device ready with which you can take pictures and quickly upload to your LMS.
+Have a device ready with which you can take pictures and quickly upload to your Learning Management System, as necessary.
 Alternatively, you can use a scanner.

 Have each student make a simple line drawing on a piece of blank white paper.
-Students should make their drawings in pencil first, then trace over with the black marker.
+Students should make their drawings in pencil first, then trace over them with the black marker.
+Provide the following guidelines to students for their drawings: